Azure/logicapps-labs/docs/logicapps-ai-course/06_create-mcp-server/01-mcp-overview.md

 ms.author: archidda
 ---

-This course introduces what’s possible when you build Azure Logic Apps as **MCP servers**.
+This module introduces what’s possible when you build Azure Logic Apps as **MCP servers**.
 It explains how you can empower your agents with unique capability of invoking the workflows as MCP tools.
 While the UX is still in the works, we can manually enable this feature by changing some configuration values.

 ## Azure Logic App as MCP Server